Table of Contents

 One thing is clear: thanks to the high demand you can easily make a second income by selling spreadsheets and templates online.
-Google Sheets is used by approximately 2 billion users every month, while Microsoft Excel has an estimated 750 million to 1.2 billion monthly users globally.
+Almost 2 billion people use Google Sheets every month, while Microsoft Excel has an estimated 750 million to 1.2 billion monthly users.
 It means that in case you create a useful Excel spreadsheet or a Google Sheets template, there are literally billions of potential customers out there that might be waiting for it.

 Here are a few ways how you can use your spreadsheet powers to deal with everyday tasks: